Skip to main content

 • "Show immediately" - This option makes the topic visible to participants once you save it.

-• "Specify dates to open (show) and/or close (hide)" - This option allows you to hide the topic until a release date and/or hide the topic after a future date.
-You choose to set just an open date, just a close date, or both.
-Note: The close date will hide the topic from participants after the date specified (meaning they can no longer view any messages in that topic).
-Consider locking the topic at the future date instead of closing it, so that participants can still read the conversations.
+• "Specify dates to open and/or hide" - This option allows you to hide the topic until a release date and/or hide the topic after a future date.
+You choose to set just an open date, just a hide date, or both.
+Note: The hide date will hide the topic from participants after the date specified (meaning they can no longer view any messages in that topic).

 10. Notifications: